reimagined/resolve/packages/create-resolve-app/README.md

 # **🚀 Create ReSolve App** [![npm version](https://badge.fury.io/js/create-resolve-app.svg)](https://badge.fury.io/js/create-resolve-app)
 This package creates an application based on the reSolve framework.
 It is a single page application (SPA) which represents a typical Todo List.
-The application is built on the CQRS and Event Sourcing principles, with [React](https://github.com/facebook/react) + [Redux](https://github.com/reactjs/redux) on client.
+The application is built on the CQRS and Event Sourcing principles using [React](https://github.com/facebook/react) + [Redux](https://github.com/reactjs/redux) on the client.

-Create ReSolve App allows you to specify application blocks (aggregates, read models and UI part presented by React components) in the semi-declarative manner.
-With the `resolve-scripts` package, you don't need to write an API backend manually.
-Instead, `resolve-scripts` deploys backend and domain services to interact with the client which is wrapped into the `resolve-redux` package for automate interaction.
+Create ReSolve App allows you to specify application blocks (aggregates, read models, and UI part React components present) in a semi-declarative manner.
+With the `resolve-scripts` package, you do not need to write an API backend manually.
+Instead, `resolve-scripts` deploys backend and domain services to interact with the client which is wrapped in the `resolve-redux` package for an automated interaction.

-For detailed information on subject-related technologies and links to the corresponding resources, refer to [https://github.com/markerikson/react-redux-links](https://github.com/markerikson/react-redux-links).
+Refer to [https://github.com/markerikson/react-redux-links](https://github.com/markerikson/react-redux-links) for detailed information on subject-related technologies and links to the corresponding resources.

 * [Getting Started](#️-getting-started) - How to create a new app
-* [User Guide](#user-guide) - Information on apps created with Create ReSolve App
+* [User Guide](#user-guide) - Information on apps created with the Create ReSolve App

 ## **🔎 Quick Overview**
-> Note: global installation of a package may require administrative privileges.
-That means you have to use the `sudo` command for unix-based systems or run terminal with administrative privileges on windows systems to install a package globally.
+> Note: Installing a package globally may require administrative privileges.
+This means you have to use the sudo command for Unix-based systems or run a terminal with administrative privileges on Windows systems.

 ```bash
 npm i -g create-resolve-app